 The most common symptoms of this illness are the frequent need to urinate and a weak urine stream.
 Other common symptoms are difficulty starting urination, and an increase in the frequency of urination during the night.

 To diagnose Obstructive Prostatic Hyperplasia, your doctor will evaluate your symptoms and order a bladder ultrasound to measure urine flow rate.
 Once Obstructive Prostatic Hyperplasia is diagnosed, it’s important to know the complications that may arise from this condition.
 The most common complications are:

 - Bladder stones

 - Kidney failure

 - Urinary retention

-In this case, a Urology Specialist will extract the oversized prostate tissue that’s blocking the urine flow.
+If you have Obstructive Prostatic Hyperplasia you will need surgery.
+During this prostatic procedure, your urologist will extract the oversized prostate tissue that’s blocking the urine flow.

 Treatment of prostate cancer

 Prostate Cancer has four stages (stage 1, stage 2, stage 3, stage 4).
-Consequently, a patient’s treatment will depend on the stage in which prostate cancer is diagnosed.
-It’s important to note that, when early prostate cancer detection is achieved (during stage 1 or 2), it can be cured.
-When prostate cancer is detected in stage 3 or 4, it can be controlled thanks to the latest surgical procedures and medical treatments.
+Consequently, a patient’s treatment will depend on the stage in which Prostate Cancer is diagnosed.
+It’s important to note that, when early Prostate Cancer detection is achieved (during stage 1 or 2), it can be cured.
+When Prostate Cancer is in stages 3 or 4, specialists can control it.
+However, a stage 4 Prostate Cancer sometimes needs surgical procedures and medical treatments.
 Nevertheless, regardless of its stage, adequate and professional prostate cancer treatment is essential for achieving superior results.

-Let’s not forget that Benign Prostatic Hyperplasia is part of a grown men’s life and aging process.
-Two of its main complications, obstructive prostatic hyperplasia and prostate cancer, can be effectively treated with a timely diagnose and adequate medical treatment from a Urology Specialist.
+Let’s not forget that Benign Prostatic Hyperplasia is part of a grown men’s lives and the aging process.
+Two of its main complications, obstructive prostatic hyperplasia, and prostate cancer, can be effectively treated with a timely diagnosis and adequate medical treatment from a Urology Specialist.